icemarkom/mffprober/README.md

 [Home Assistant forum](https://community.home-assistant.io/t/modern-forms-smart-fans-integration/109318/36),
 where a few users of Modern Forms fans were finding their fans to stop responding over time.
-I wanted to build a simple prober service outside the HA codebase to see if excessive problem, or perhaps something else.
+I wanted to build a simple prober service outside the HA codebase to see if excessive probing was causing the problem, or perhaps something else was the cause.

-Note: All API commands are from the code-base of the [Modern Forms integration](https://github.com/jimpastos/ha-modernforms), since I was unable to fund any documented API.
+Note: All API commands are from the code-base of the [Modern Forms integration](https://github.com/jimpastos/ha-modernforms), since I was unable to find any documented API elsewhere.

 ## Usage